Customs and traditions of the Chinese People

 Chatting

-It is quite common for conversation to immediately become much more personal than would be normal for westerners.
+It is quite common for conversation to immediately become much more personal than would be normal elsewhere.
 While two westerners may still be talking about the weather, Chinese will be asking questions about your age, salary, marital status and health.
 Chinese are keen amateur doctors and will often interrogate you if you say you are feeling unwell and offer advice about treatment.
 However most Chinese will feel uncomfortable talking about politics, this topic should be reserved for people you know very well.

 Queuing in China